 As the Council of the European Union has recently announced, non-EU citizens wishing to enter the Schengen area will have to ask authorization and pay a fee.
 The EU’s future passenger registration system is called ETIAS, which stands for European Travel Information and Authorization System.
 Similar to the American ESTA the system will apply to more than 30 million people who travel to the EU every year without a visa.
 It’s an important security measure to reinforce the EU’s external border and better identify travelers.

 6. Cocorico, Riccione, Italy

-How do you like the idea of a super club founded on the ideas of ancient Egypt?
+How do you like the idea of a super club founded with an Egyptian touch?
 Never really thought about it, well now you don’t have to with this offering from Rimini, in Italy’s east.

 The façade is an enormous glass pyramid, and the fun only begins from the outside as you venture into the inside which is divided into four sections, all based on themes from ancient Egypt.